 Some investors consider loading their portfolios with stocks for a higher rate of return.
 You should never consider this option if it doesn't fit your investor profile.

-According to the December 31, 2009 actuarial analysis of the Québec Pension Plan, the average life expectancy is 79 for men and 83 for women.
+According to the actuarial valuation of the Québec Pension Plan as at December 31, 2012, the average life expectancy is 80 for men and 84 for women.
 But these statistics don't mean a thing when you reach retirement!
 You'll have to recalculate based on your age, since for each year of life, you can expect to live another quarter of a year.
-But don't just base your calculations on what the average life expectancy will be when you reach 60 or 65, because by definition 50% of people will live longer.
-Out of 100 sixty-year-old women, for example, about 35 will still be alive at 90!
+But don't just base your calculations on what the average life expectancy will be when you reach 60 or 65, because close to 50% of people will live longer.
+Out of 100 sixty-year-old women, for example, about 47 will still be alive at age 90!